 Monthly Variable Spending Log:

 I first heard of the concept of “variable” and “fixed” spending from Gail Vaz-Oxlade, on the shows that I just mentioned.
 She has a no-nonsense approach to spending and saving, and I highly suggest that you check out her website and those shows.
 Although last time I checked, she’s not blogging about money anymore or doing any of those shows, her teachings are still out there.
 You can catch some episodes of her shows on T.V. from time to time, and they are also uploaded to YouTube.
 “Variable” expenses are expenses that might not be the same from month to month, they are mostly non-essential to life, and they are the things that you start to cut down or out of your budget if it needs to get tighter.
 Variable expenses might include clothing (which I personally have a budget for), and anything else that changes from month to month.
-“Fixed” expenses are usually bills that are set in stone (such as your rent, utilities – for the most part, they stay in the same ballpark, and, for me, they might include things that I try to stay fixed on (like my self-care/grooming supplies, entertainment, and my monthly transportation).
+“Fixed” expenses are usually bills that are set in stone (such as your rent or mortgage and utilities), and they might include things that I try to stay fixed on (like my self-care/grooming supplies, entertainment, and my monthly transportation).
 I also have a savings tracker which allows me to write my savings down.